bpython/bpython/doc/sphinx/source/configuration-options.rst

 paste_time
 ^^^^^^^^^^
-The time between lines before pastemode is activated in seconds (default: 0.02).
+The time between keypresses before pastemode is deactivated in bpython-curses (default: 0.02).

 pastebin_confirm
 ^^^^^^^^^^^^^^^^